mnemnion/JLpeg.jl/Plans.md

 - [ ] CaptureCommitInst: it's a commit which create a full capture from its paired Choice.
 - [ ] AbstractPattern methods
   - [ ] count(patt::Pattern, s::AbstractString, overlap::Boolean=false)
+  - [ ] findall: I think this just returns the .offsets vector of the match

 ### Throw notes